Pop Quiz: At which of these locations do Speech-Language Pathologists provide therapy?

 I also got some plain address labels (affiliate link here) and printed "Have questions?
 You can reach me at (email ) and (phone number)" on them.
 I keep a few sheets of labels in my Speech Binder and stick them on any handouts I leave.
 Then, anyone reading it can email or call me with questions without having to search around for my contact information.

 3. Have a central location

 I know it's hard to find a central location in most daycares, where space is at a premium and you might have students in different classes.
-In those cases, I like to leave a pocket folder in each child's classroom, and leave my business card with the receptionist.
+In those cases, I like to leave a pocket folder in each child's classroom, and leave my business card with the receptionist or director.
 In the folder (picture below), I have my Service Info page and my business card.
 I make a few of these folders at the beginning of the year so they are ready to go, and add other information as needed.
 Some handouts I love to include are: